-Lead-Acid Batteries include rechargeable energy storage devices using lead-acid chemistry for automobile applications (cars, forklifts, trucks, lawnmowers, boats).
+Rechargeable energy storage devices using lead-acid chemistry for automobile applications (cars, forklifts, trucks, lawnmowers, boats).
+Does not include lithium batteries or small batteries.

 Mission

 The mission of The Sustainability Consortium (TSC) is to improve the sustainability of products when they are made, purchased, and used, with a focus on manufacturers and the retail buyers who decide what products to carry in stores.
 The information in this document is drawn from our detailed research on known and potential social and environmental impacts across product life cycles.
 TSC acknowledges that other issues exist, but we have included here those that are most relevant to the decision making of retail buying teams and manufacturers.
 The topics are listed alphabetically for ease of reading; the order does not represent prioritization or other criteria.